St Paul's Way Trust School: History

-In 2006 the school joined the Building Schools for the Future programme to completely replace its 40-year-old building.
+In 2006 the school joined the Building Schools for the Future program to completely replace its 40-year-old building.
 The £41 million (approx.) construction project by Bouygues began in 2009.
 The works are within a wider "St Paul's Way Transformation Project", chaired by Lord Andrew Mawson.
 The school took the opportunity to commission a large artwork on the hoarding, commissioned by Bow Arts and incorporating art by the pupils and professional artist Emily Allchurch— was described as a "crucial" touch by Sir Bob Kerslake of the Homes and Communities Agency.

-In 2008 the school caused controversy for firing a teacher, Adrian Swain, for wearing trainers and tracksuit in class, as these were not permitted items of clothing for students.
+In 2008 the school caused controversy for firing a teacher, Adrian Swain, for wearing trainers and tracksuits in class, as these were not permitted items of clothing for students.

 The school was also threatened with closure that year for poor results.
-In 2007, 2008 and 2009, fewer than 30% of pupils achieved the benchmark of 5 A* to C grades in GCSE including English and Maths, bucking the trend of improving results in Tower Hamlets as a whole.
+In 2007, 2008, and 2009, fewer than 30% of pupils achieved the benchmark of 5 A* to C grades in GCSE including English and Maths, going against the trend of achieving better outcomes in Tower Hamlets as a whole.
 Ofsted noted recent improvements in March 2009, particularly since the new head's appointment, but served a Notice to Improve.
 The Council resolved in 2009 to make it a foundation school, handing over management of the school to a new trust.

 The school became a National Challenge Trust on 26 February 2010, attracting extra funding of £700,000 from the DCSF and bringing the expertise of Queen Mary, University of London to bear on the school's performance.
 The Trust, named St Paul's Way Foundation, is chaired by Nigel Relph of Queen Mary and also includes representatives of the Institute of Education, University of East London and King's College London.

 Ofsted inspected the school again in July 2010, and concluded that it had made "huge" improvements since the previous inspection, was providing a satisfactory education and was "securely on track to be good or even excellent."
 It was scored "outstanding" on some matters, including the extent to which pupils feel safe.